nrfconnect/sdk-nrf/scripts/hid_configurator/README.rst

 .. tip::
   The available configurable modules and options are defined by the :file:`nrf/scripts/hid_configurator/modules/module_config.py` file.

-  You can add another configurable modules to the file following the existing examples.
+  You can add another configurable module to the file.
+  Use the existing modules as examples.
-  Make sure to also add the application firmware module as a :ref:`nrf_desktop_config_channel` listener.
+  Make sure to also add the application firmware module as a :ref:`nrf_desktop_config_channel` listener, as described on the configuration channel page.

 Customize the command with the following variables: